reignslau/mdresume/docs/index.md

 ---
 layout: cv
-title: Masahiro Takechi's Resume
+title: Reigns Liu's Resume
 ---
-# Masahiro Takechi
+# Reigns Liu
-A CS Japanese student at Brigham Young University - Idaho.
+A CS Chinese student at Brigham Young University - Idaho.
 My dream as a programmer is to create more games for people, I also want to work in a game company to learn more about it.